 Coconut Oil for Dogs

-If your give your dogs coconut oil as a dietary supplement, it’s very simple to set the oil into small treats.
+If your give your dogs coconut oil as a supplement, it’s simple to set the oil into small treats.
 Plus, it can make sharing easy and fun.
-When this post was first shared, coconut oil was recommended as a dietary supplement for dogs by many holistic vets and dog nutritionists; however, it has recently come under increasing debate.
+When this post was create, coconut oil was recommended as a dietary supplement for dogs by many holistic vets and dog nutritionists; however, it has recently come under debate.
 Not sure what’s right for you?
 See our post on super simple DIY dog treats using coconut oil for helpful links on the potential good and bad of coconut oil.
 If you feel it isn’t, there are tons of other recipes you can explore here on the blog instead.

 Turmeric Coconut Oil Heart Dog Treats